KastnerRG/Read_the_docs/docs/project1.rst

 1) Introduction
 ---------------

 The goal of this project is to learn how the basics of an HLS tool.
-The learning outcomes are to gain a basic understanding of how the Vivado HLS tool works, to get exposed to the different types of HLS optimizations, to perform a guided design space exploration to obtain architectures with different tradeoffs in performance and resource usage, to generate a high quality FIR architecture, and to demonstrate the integration of that FIR on the Zynq FPGA using the Pynq infrastructure.
+The learning outcomes are to gain a basic understanding of how the Vivado HLS tool works, to get exposed to HLS optimizations, to perform a guided design space exploration to obtain architectures with different tradeoffs in performance and resource usage, to generate a high-quality FIR architecture, and to demonstrate the integration of that FIR on the Zynq FPGA using the Pynq infrastructure.

 This project is designed to be paired with Chapter 2 from `Parallel Programming for FPGAs book <http://kastner.ucsd.edu/hlsbook/>`_.
-The book directly covers many aspects of the optimizations in this project.
-We strongly encourage the reader to use this as a reference.
+The book covers many aspects of the optimizations in this project, and we strongly recommend this as a reference.

 The project is divided into three parts:

-* Design an 11 tap FIR filter
+* Design an 11-tap FIR filter
-* Design and optimize a 128 tap FIR filter
+* Design and optimize a 128-tap FIR filter
-* Prototype an FIR filter architectures on a Zynq FPGA (Optional for this project)
+* Prototype an FIR filter architecture on a Zynq FPGA

-You should start this assignment by understanding the 11 tap FIR filter, and implementing a functionally correct design.
-Next, you modify the code and experiment different optimizations which are specified in the questions.
-Note that the 128 FIR filter is more complex and may have different trade-offs, and in the final report you need to answer the questions with regard to the 128 tap filter.
-Your answers should demonstrate your understanding of different optimization and their effects on throughput, latency and area.
-Finally, you will take one of your FIR filter designs, program that on a Zynq FPGA, and demonstrate its functionality with the Pynq infrastructure.
+You should start this assignment by understanding the 11-tap FIR filter and implementing a functionally correct design.
+Next, you modify the code and experiment with different optimizations specified in the questions.
+The 128-tap FIR filter is more complex and may have different trade-offs, and in the final report, you need to answer the questions about the 128-tap filter.
+Your answers should show that you understand different optimization and their effects on throughput, latency, and area.
+Finally, you will take one of your FIR filter designs, program that onto a Zynq FPGA, and demonstrate its functionality with the Pynq infrastructure.

 2) Preparation
 --------------

-Before you start, we strongly suggest that you get familiar with the high-level synthesis tool.
+Before you start, we strongly suggest you familiarize yourself with the high-level synthesis tool.

 * Vitis HLS: A good option is this `VitisHLS User Guide <https://docs.xilinx.com/r/2022.2-English/ug1399-vitis-hls/Introduction>`_.
-You do not need to go through the optimization steps though that does provide a good preview of the optimizations that you will find in future projects.
+You do not need to go through the optimization steps, though they provide a good preview of the optimizations you will find in future projects.

-* Vivado: Xilinx tool for RTL, SoC design (excluding firmware) and FPGA prototyping.
-Not required for this project if you are not planning to prototype on Zynq FPGA. `Vivado User Guide: Getting Started <https://docs.xilinx.com/r/2022.2-English/ug910-vivado-getting-started/Vivado-Design-Suite-Overview>`_
+* Vivado: Xilinx tool for RTL, SoC design (excluding firmware), and FPGA prototyping.
+It is not required for this project if you are not planning to prototype on Zynq FPGA. `Vivado User Guide: Getting Started <https://docs.xilinx.com/r/2022.2-English/ug910-vivado-getting-started/Vivado-Design-Suite-Overview>`_

 You can follow the `lab tutorials <https://pp4fpgas.readthedocs.io/en/latest/PYNQ-example.html>`_ step by step (up to C synthesis and exporting RTL) to complete the Vitis HLS enviroment setup.